 Floor joists can be supported internally by sleeper walls.
-Sleeper walls should be built of an adequate foundation if the ground is of suitable bearing strata, or can be built of a reinforced thickened slab where designed by a Chartered Structural Engineer.
+Sleeper walls should be built of an adequate foundation or if the ground is of suitable bearing strata, or can be built off a reinforced thickened slab where designed by a Chartered Structural Engineer.

-6.4.3.3 Concrete oversite
+6.4.3.3 Concrete over-site

-A suitable oversite should be provided at least 150mm below the timber suspended floor.
+A suitable over-site should be provided at least 150mm below the timber suspended floor.

-The oversite should be either:
+The over-site should be either:

-- 100mm thick concrete over-site (GEN 3) on well-compacted hard core, or; - 50mm thick concrete over-site on a 1200g DPM laid on 25mm sand blinding and wellcompacted hard core.
+- 100mm thick concrete over-site (GEN3) on well compacted hard core or; - 50mm thick concrete over-site on a 1200g damp proof membrane laid on 25mm sand blinding and well compacted hard core.

-For sites that are susceptible to gas migrations, the oversite should incorporate gas protection measures designed by a suitable specialist.
+For sites that are susceptible to gas migrations, the over-site should incorporate gas protection measures that have been designed by a suitable specialist.